 Oh, and I’ll be there too!
 Kissing my exes feet as the metrosexual portrait artist from France — Pierre — tries to capture their smug expression.

 I don’t know, brain.
 It feels like something is missing.
 Oh yeah!
 Let’s put our ex next to Arnold Schwarzenegger, Elon Musk, and Jesus.
 They’re probably even better than those guys.
 Thanks, brain!

-Forgive me for the over-the-top example.
-But it was necessary.
-No, wait… it was paramount.
+Sorry for the over-the-top example, but it was necessary.

-There are so many people out there who idealize their ex in the exact way I described.
+There are so many people out there who idealize their ex in a very similar way than what I described.
 They put their personal worth far above theirs.
 They talk about them like they’re God.
 And worst of all, they stuff their mind with bullshit like, “my ex was the only one for me, I’m never going to find someone better, or I’m not capable of finding and keeping anyone better.”

 This entire mentality of “my ex is so fucking special” is nothing but a sad delusion, a set of limiting beliefs built on the backbone of insecurity, low self-esteem, and flawed societal programming.
 Society just loves to distill the idea of “till death tears us apart” in our minds, after all.

 Let me go on a tangent here and unpack this last point because it is probably somewhat relevant to your situation.